xycoord/Transparency-Segmentation/README.md

 ### Dataset
 I use the Trans10k dataset from [Segmenting Transparent Objects in the Wild](https://arxiv.org/abs/2003.13948).
 It consists of pairs of images and transparency segmentation masks.

 Google Drive links to download the data can be found on [the paper's website](https://xieenze.github.io/projects/TransLAB/TransLAB.html).
-The dataloader in this repo is based on [the original](https://github.com/xieenze/Segment_Transparent_Objects) but is much simplified for our purposes.
+The dataloader in this repo is based on [the original](https://github.com/xieenze/Segment_Transparent_Objects) but is much simplified for my purposes.

 I found a few of the pairs were at 90° rotation from each other.
 In my dataloader, pairs with different dimensions will throw an error.
 I fixed these examples manually, creating an updated version of the dataset.